The Seven Realms: Mellony ana'Marianna

 Princess Mellony ana'Marianna is the younger princess of the Fells.
 She is described as favoring the side of her mother, Queen Marianna ana'Lissa, by the blue eyes, blond hair, fair complexion, and most of all, her naive personality.
 In the beginning of the series, Mellony is described as "bubbly and outgoing".
 However, that changes when Raisa leaves the queendom, as Mellony succumbs to the throne and overlooks it as an attraction for her daring yet dangerous crush, Micah Bayar.
 In a certain event, the two are seen kissing passionately.
-Mellony begins to overlook the title of being a Gray Wolf queen and makes some choices that affect the queendom of the Fells greatly, such as not believing Raisa when Raisa accuses their dead mother of forcing her to marry the young Lord Bayar, which Mellony does not believe, because she overlooks Micah as a handsome toy she will later throw away.
+Mellony begins to overlook the title of being a Gray Wolf queen and makes some choices that affect the queendom of the Fells greatly, such as not believing Raisa when Raisa accuses their dead mother of forcing her to marry the young Lord Bayar, which Mellony does not believe, because she has fallen in love with him.

-Mellony is the favored daughter of Queen Marianna and is rather spoiled, believing that once she has the throne, she can have the only thing she wants: Micah Bayar.
+Mellony is the favored daughter of Queen Marianna.
+Being younger, less observant, and less stubborn than her sister Raisa, the Bayars believed she would be easier to manipulate.
+This was made especially true when she fell in love with Micah Bayar.